Ukraine rebels say government forces pushed back near Donetsk

 He said Debaltseve, Vuhlehirsk and Mariupol were bearing the brunt of the offensive.

-Shelling has continued all along the front line, which weaves through Donetsk and neighboring Luhansk provinces.
+Shelling has continued all along the front line, which weaves through Donetsk and neighbouring Luhansk provinces.

 "They've been shooting heavily for 10 days.
 You sit there and have no idea who is in control of the town, who is shooting and when it will end," said 60-year-old pensioner Vladimir Saakyan, who fled his home in the town of Avdiivka, north of Donetsk, for government-held territory.